xSunan/Genomics_Annotation_Services/web/README.md

+*** Modified for Spring 2020 Quarter ***
-This directory contains the Flask-based application for the GAS (the web front end).
-You will work primarily within `views.py` and with the Jinja2 templates in `/templates`.
+This directory contains the Flask-based web app for the GAS.
+You will add code to `views.py` and add/update Jinja2 templates in `/templates`.